 Patient safety incident reporting

-Since 2005, pharmacies have been required to record patient safety incidents in an incident log and report these to the National Reporting and Learning Service (NRLS).
+Since 2005, pharmacy contractors have been required to record patient safety incidents in an incident log and report these to the National Reporting and Learning Service (NRLS).

 How to report patient safety incidents